 Proxy voting guidelines

-1832 Asset Management L.P. ("1832"), in its capacity as manager, provides investment management and administrative services to, the Dynamic and Scotia Funds (each a "Fund", collectively the "Funds").
-1832 also provides investment management and administrative services to institutional clients.
+1832 Asset Management L.P. ("1832"), in its capacity as manager, provides investment management and administrative services to, the Dynamic Funds, Scotia Funds and institutional clients (each a "Portfolio", collectively the "Portfolios").

-Subject to compliance with applicable securities legislation, 1832 acting on each Fund's behalf, has the right to vote proxies relating to the issuers of each Fund's portfolio securities.
-In certain circumstances, 1832 may delegate this function to a Fund's portfolio advisor or sub-advisor as part of such advisor's discretionary authority to manage the Fund's assets.
-In all cases, proxies must be voted in a manner consistent with the best interests of the Fund and its security holders.
+Subject to compliance with applicable securities legislation, 1832 acting on each Portfolio’s behalf, has the right to vote proxies relating to the issuers of each Portfolio’s securities.
+In certain circumstances, 1832 may delegate this function to a portfolio advisor or sub-advisor as part of such advisor’s discretionary authority to manage the Portfolio’s assets.
+In all cases, proxies must be voted in a manner consistent with the best interests of the Portfolio and its security holders.

-The proxy voting guidelines described below form an important part of 1832's fiduciary duty to maximize the long term value of each Fund for the benefit of its security holders.
+The proxy voting guidelines described below form an important part of 1832’s fiduciary duty to maximize the long-term value of each Portfolio for the benefit of its security holders.
 The voting of proxies is a pillar of 1832’s active investment management approach, and a key part of the engagement process with security issuers.

-1832 will not vote proxies received for issuers of portfolio securities which are no longer held in a Fund.
+1832 will not vote proxies received for issuers of portfolio securities which are no longer held in a Portfolio.

 Conflict of Interest

-Where proxy voting could give rise to a conflict of interest or perceived conflict of interest, 1832 has instituted procedures to help ensure that a Fund's proxy is voted:
+Where proxy voting could give rise to a conflict of interest or perceived conflict of interest, 1832 has instituted procedures to help ensure that a Portfolio’s proxy is voted:

-- In accordance with the business judgment of the portfolio manager, uninfluenced by considerations other than the best interests of the Fund; and
+- In accordance with the business judgment of the portfolio manager, uninfluenced by considerations other than the best interests of the Portfolio; and

 - Free from any influence by Scotiabank or another related entity and without taking into account any consideration relevant to Scotiabank or any of its associates or affiliates.

-The procedures for voting issuers' proxies where there may be a conflict of interest include escalation of the issue to members of the Independent Review Committee, all of whom are independent of 1832, for its consideration and recommendation, although the responsibility for deciding how to vote a Fund's proxies and for exercising the vote remains with 1832.
+The procedures for voting issuers’ proxies where there may be a conflict of interest include escalation of the issue to members of the Independent Review Committee, all of whom are independent of 1832, for its consideration and recommendation.
+The role of the 1832 Independent Review Committee is to oversee all decisions involving an actual or perceived conflict of interest for the Dynamic Funds or Scotia Funds (collectively the” Funds”), although the responsibility for deciding how to vote the Funds proxies and for exercising the vote remains with 1832.